claytonjwong/The-ART-of-Dynamic-Programming/README.md

-this mental leap of faith is made can we look back in hindsight with the mind's eye to discover what that actually means, ie. we can clearly "see" the recursive stack hit the base case(s) and begin to unwind, formulating an optimal solution built upon the optimal solutions to subproblems of the problem.
+this mental leap of faith is made can we look back in hindsight with the mind's eye to discover what that actually means, ie. we can clearly "see" the recursive stack hit the base case(s) and begin to unwind, formulating an optimal solution built upon the optimal solutions to subproblems of the original problem itself.

 ## What is Dynamic Programming?